Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - May have exactly 1 child node.
 After accepting or declining the promotional sms, the child node will be executed.
 To accept the promotional sms, the user must push 9 on the phone (this should be added as part of the prompt).
 Only numbers recognized as mobile phones will be offered the sms option.

   * - Condition
     - May have exactly 2 child nodes.
-If the conditions are met, the first child is executed.
-If they are not met then the second child plays.
+If the conditions are met, the first child node is executed.
+If they are not met then the second child node is executed.
 See the conditions section and examples below for details on valid conditions.

   * - NearestBranch
     - May have exactly 1 child node.
 The caller will be prompted to verify their location prior to forwarding the call.
 If no branch is within ‘radius_miles’ of the caller then the child node will be executed.